possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+5.3  The engine interface now has options for specifying whether post-
+     split strategy differs from pre-split, specifying the payoff for blackjack, and specifying "mixed" strategies that combine fixed stand/hit/etc. decisions with maximizing expected value.
+Divide by zero bugs for small shoe sizes have also been fixed.

 5.2  Additional practice modes (-1, -2) plays an entire shoe, but
      recompute expected value and/or optimal strategy before each hand.